lzhalloran/t3a2-a-full-stack-app-part-a/README.md

   - Encryption of messages
   - Indicators to know the status of a sent message (read, received)
   - Push notification alerts
-  - Emoji support ?
+  - Emoji support
-  - Gif integration ?
+  - Gif integration
   - Clickable links
-  - React to messages ?
+  - React to messages

+- Explore page
+  - list of a galley of game pages to follow

-- Upload and View Content
+- User Upload and View Content
   - Videos
   - Embed Youtube Videos
   - Pictures
   - Comments

+- Game manager upload content
+  - videos
+  - posts

+- User Timeline Feed
+  - posts from communities you are in / follow
+  - shared posts from friends

 - User-Created Public Pages ?
     - (are user created public pages tied to a game)